-With Color Editor, you can adjust features such as brightness, CMYK density curves, target densities and gray balance (for output profiles), and paper simulation (for CMYK source profiles).
+With Color Editor, you can adjust features such as CMYK density curves and target densities.

 Edits made with Color Editor are for printing with the Fiery server only.
 They do not affect the profile if the profile is used in another context.